kriswiner/CMWX1ZZABZ/GasCap/Readme.md

 Ultra-low-power, 16 mm x 62 mm asset tracker consisting of CMWX1ZZABZ-078 (SX1276 LoRa radio and STM32L082 host MCU), CAM M8Q concurrent GNSS module, MX25R6435 8 MByte SPI NOR flash memory for data logging, LIS2DW12 accelerometer for wake-on-motion/sleep-on-no-motion functionality, and BME280 for P/T/H environmental sensing.

+I use the SPIFlash_Test sketch to erase the flash before data logging.
+Once could also construct a circular buffer and block erase in a FIFO scheme.
+Simply erasing the whole flash and page writing every 256 bytes starting on page 1 is the simplest way and the one I usually use.

 Avalaible for sale on [Tindie](https://www.tindie.com/products/tleracorp/gascap-loragnss-asset-tracker/)!

 Copyright 2022 Tlera Corporation